Calcular Volumen De Un Cilindro

 • h represents the height of the cylinder.

 This formula essentially calculates the area of the circular base (πr²) and then multiplies it by the height (h) to find the total volume.
-Think of it like stacking many thin circular discs on top of each other to create the cylinder.
+Consider this: think of it like stacking many thin circular discs on top of each other to create the cylinder.
 Each disc represents the area of the base, and the height determines how many discs are stacked.

 Step-by-Step Guide to Calculating Cylinder Volume